mkadiri/cheat-sheet/app/src/assets/docs/aws-certification.md

 3 pricing fundamentals
 - compute - pay for compute time
+  - d
 - storage - pay for amount of data stored
 - data transfer out
   - only pay when data leaves the cloud
   - data in is free

 ```shell
 # say